ReutBerger/StudentManagementSystem/README.md

 PUT /api/student/{id} | Update this {id} existing item GET /api/todoitems/{id}/{field} | Get this {id} student detail by field

-> POST and PUT requests have a request body that contains information about the student in JSON format.
+> **Note:** POST and PUT requests have a request body that contains information about the student in JSON format.